Madison School, District No. 1: Description and history

 The school was built in 1835, and was originally located about 0.5 mi west of the present location.
 In early decades it was a frequent site of town meetings, owing to its central location.
 It was moved near its present location in 1873, at which time its window arrangements were altered to improve interior lighting.
 The building was converted for use as the town library in 1951, and was moved to its present location in 1980 to make way for an addition to the adjacent school building (now the Madison Elementary School).
-The building was used by the elementary school for music classes and a yearly week where third graders would do themed activities meant to emulate what students may have done during the school house's construction, and is now maintained by the local historical society.
+The building was used by the elementary school for music classes and a yearly week where third graders would do themed activities meant to emulate what students may have done during the school house's construction.